Header Banner

 Scissors work fine.
 Pinking shears, the zigzag-edged variety, slow fraying along cut edges and leave a cleaner finish.
 If the pot will sit somewhere prominent, that extra minute is worth it.

 Center the pot on the burlap.
-Pull the fabric up evenly on all sides, keeping tension consistent so it doesn't bunch to one side.
+Pull the fabric up evenly on all sides, keeping tension consistent so it does not bunch to one side.
 For tapered pots, pleat or gather the excess at two or three evenly spaced points around the circumference rather than pushing it all to one spot.
-Two neat pleats at opposite sides look considered; a single fistful of scrunched fabric doesn't.

 Styling options: